Paint gets chipped, scratched and worn. Defects in paint allow corrosion, which can weaken a frame.

 A good spray-painted enamel finish requires several coats -- first, the rust-preventative primer, then color coats and often, a clear finish coat to add gloss.
 An auto body shop or professional bicycle frame shop can spray more efficiently than you can.
 The paint of choice for bicycle frames is Dupont Imron enamel.
 As, for example, with this frame which Sheldon built himself -- but he did not paint it himself like the Robin Hood.

-Powder coating, a technique which has emerged over the past few decades, uses an electrostatic charge -- like the one that makes a cat's hair stand on end when you pet it -- to attract particles of a powder to the object to be painted.
+Powder coating has emerged over the past few decades, and uses an electrostatic charge -- like the one that makes a cat's hair stand on end when you pet it -- to attract particles of a powder to the object to be painted.

 The powder is the consistency of flour.

 The powder is sprayed on.
-The object being sprayed in the photo is part of a machine which processed silicon chips used in integrated circuits.
+The object being sprayed in the photo is part of a machine which processes silicon chips used in integrated circuits.